Marker-ODS-Consulting/Design_College_Database/1-WRITING/interaction/uk/master/guldep.md

 第二轮截止：3月15日
 第三轮截止：6月14日
 **申请文件**： 待更新
+**专业描述：**
+> - This course is a radical post-disciplinary programme for practitioners who want to push the boundaries of what design can be and do.
+During this MA we work with you to transform your practice as a critical and social undertaking.
+> - By challenging the role and norms of traditional design towards an emerging type of ‘advanced design’, unshackled from the history of specialisms and entrenched methods, you will become part of a community of practice.
+You will be encouraged to actively contribute to a deep understanding of how design is set to address and affect change within contemporary society.

 **作品集要求原文：**

 > - Applicants with a design background: submit a portfolio comprising 5 relevant projects and a short piece of writing that explains your selection (500-1,000 words) Please upload both your portfolio and writing in two separate PDFs;